Parallel breadth-first search: First step of parallelization

 As a simple and intuitive solution, the classic Parallel Random Access Machine (PRAM) approach is just an extension of the sequential algorithm that is shown above.
 The two for-loops (line 7 and line 8) can be executed in parallel.
 The update of the next frontier (line 10) and the increase of distance (line 11) need to be atomic.
-Atomic operations are program operations that can only run entirely without interruption and pause.
+Atomic operations are program operations that can only run entirely without interruption and pause (i.e. "all or nothing").

 However, there are two problems in this simple parallelization.
 Firstly, the distance-checking (line 9) and distance-updating operations (line 11) introduce two benign races.
 The reason of race is that a neighbor of one vertex can also be the neighbor of another vertex in the frontier.
 As a result, the distance of this neighbor may be examined and updated more than one time.
 Although these races waste resource and lead to unnecessary overhead, with the help of synchronization, they don't influence the correctness of BFS, so these races are benign.
 Secondly, in spite of the speedup of each layer-traversal due to parallel processing, a barrier synchronization is needed after every layer in order to completely discover all neighbor vertices in the frontier.
 This layer-by-layer synchronization indicates that the steps of needed communication equals the longest distance between two vertices, O(d), where O is the big O notation and d is the graph diameter.

-This simple parallelization's asymptotic complexity is same as sequential algorithm in the worst case, but some optimizations can be made to achieve better BFS parallelization, for example:
+This simple parallelization's asymptotic complexity is the same as that of the sequential algorithm in the worst case.
+Better BFS parallelization can be achieved with optimizations, such as: